way-cooler/way-cooler/README.md

 - @thefarwind made kill way-cooler command rebindable
 - @bluss for updating our use of `PetGraph` to use `StableGraph`
 - @Abdillah fixed background program to have solid colors be variable size at initilization.
+- @hedning fixed an unsigned underflow in the tiling code

 And of course, thanks to the Rust community and the developers of [wlc].